GeoscienceAustralia/PyRate/README.md

     bash Anaconda2-2.4.1-Linux-x86_64.sh

+Please accept all defaults.
 This will install anaconda in the `~/anaconda2` directory.

 You will need to download and install the appropriate version for your OS.
 The following instructions are for ubuntu 14.04 and are exptect to work for most versions of ubuntu.